 Keeping your favorite cuts of meat in the freezer is a great way to make sure you always have protein on-hand for dinner.
 But when you’re ready to cook it, you might be picking the worst place to let that meat thaw out: the kitchen counter.
 Yes, the same surface where you keep your coffee maker and toaster is not ideal for defrosting these frozen items.

-Instead, there’s some simple (and quick) ways to properly thaw out meat and so you can safely enjoy all of those delicious meals you planned!
+Instead, there are some simple (and quick) ways to properly thaw out meat so you can safely enjoy all of those delicious meals you planned.

 Why You Shouldn’t Defrost Meat on Your Counter

 According to the USDA, meat or (any perishable foods) shouldn’t be left at room temperature for more than two hours.
 Bacteria can grow on the food and make it unsafe to eat, even if you cook it later on.
 Depending on the meat’s thickness and how much you plan on cooking, it could take more than two hours at room temperature for all the ice crystals to dissipate.
 So, resting frozen meat on the counter is definitely not the way to go.